wesselb/wesselb.github.io/_posts/2021-01-19-linear-models-with-stheno-and-jax.md

 ```

 The prediction `pred` is a [multivariate Gaussian distribution](https://en.wikipedia.org/wiki/Multivariate_Gaussian_distribution) with a particular mean and variance, which are displayed above.
-You should view `post` as a function that assigns a probability distribution---the prediction---to every part of our GPPP, like `f(x_obs)`.
+You should view `post` as a function that assigns a probability distribution --- the prediction --- to every part of our GPPP, like `f(x_obs)`.
 Note that the variance of the prediction is a _massive_ matrix of size 50k $$\times$$ 50k.
 Under the hood, Stheno uses [structured representations for matrices](https://github.com/wesselb/matrix) to compute and store matrices in an efficient way.